Updated April 12, 2025

 Step 1: Clean Up the Environment

-At the end of a pen test, you will need to deactivate or remove any accounts created for this purpose.
+At the end of a pen test, you must deactivate or remove any accounts created for this purpose.
 Additionally, if any firewall rules or other system changes occurred before the test, you’ll need to revert these back to their former state.
 Your penetration testing provider should provide a list of any of these things.

 If the action involved any test data, such as a populated table with a database for the function of web application testing, you should remove this test data.
 Do so before the application leaves the development stage and enters production.